 Eyelids: Anatomy, Function, and Treatment by Richard O. Gregory, M.D.

-Appearance of the lower eyelid is frequently attributable to other nonfunctional factors.
+The appearance of the lower eyelid is frequently attributable to other non-functional factors.
 For instance, herniated fat or bags in the lower eyelids is due to a loss of support from the membrane holding the fat in the eye socket.
 In many instances this fat can be removed, perhaps without a scar showing.
-In addition, the tear trough or groove in the lower lid is created by attachment of the eyelid muscle to the bony ridge at the lower part of the orbit.
+In addition, the tear trough or groove in the lower lid is created by the attachment of the eyelid muscle to the bony ridge at the lower part of the orbit.
 It is possible to correct this with fillers or surgery.